alexpearce/travis-ci-root-builds/README.md

 Each build can take a significant amount of time, upwards of 30 minutes.

-A tarballs for each build will be created in the `/vagrant` folder, which in a standard Vagrant install is shared with the host machine.
+A tarball for each build will be created in the `/vagrant` folder, which in a standard Vagrant install is shared with the host machine.

 ## Usage